― clouds taste metallica (jdchurchill), Friday, 31 July 2009 19:55 (ten years ago) link

 ― Oh boy, sleep!
 That's where I'm Ann Reinking!
 (Stevie D), Saturday, 1 May 2010 03:08 (nine years ago) link

 good on ya stevie d chicago critical mass was 12.5 miles

 yo jeff: it seemed to me the dudes with the best luck getting across the street during the passage of the mass were dancing. so just dance across the street. then peeps on they bikes be all like woah yeah wooo! and they clap they hands

-― a fool committed to a VISION of SOMETHING NO ONE ELSE UNDERSTANDS (jdchurchill), Wednesday, 5 May 2010 23:44 (eight years ago) Permalink
+― a fool committed to a VISION of SOMETHING NO ONE ELSE UNDERSTANDS (jdchurchill), Wednesday, 5 May 2010 23:44 (nine years ago) link

-― a fool committed to a VISION of SOMETHING NO ONE ELSE UNDERSTANDS (jdchurchill), Thursday, 6 May 2010 00:33 (eight years ago) Permalink
+― a fool committed to a VISION of SOMETHING NO ONE ELSE UNDERSTANDS (jdchurchill), Thursday, 6 May 2010 00:33 (nine years ago) link